Where Greek Meets Indian: Sirkap, an Ancient City in Pakistan

-Ancient Origins Iraq tour
+Ancient Origins Store

 Print

-When Alexander the Great invaded the Far East, his armies were awed by the strange cultures, exotic animals and unknown religions of India.
-Alexander promoted a fusion of cultures and his successors endeavored to adopt the cultures and blend in to their conquered environments.
+When Alexander the Great invaded the Far East, his armies were awed by the strange cultures, exotic animals, and unknown religions of India.
+Alexander promoted a fusion of cultures and his successors endeavored to adopt the cultures and blend into their conquered environments.
 So too did Demetrios I, a young king of Greek origin, establish the wealthy city of Sirkap, (in present-day Pakistan) where excavations reveal a rich fusion of Greek and Indian cultures.

 Prelude to the Indo-Greek Empire